aten2001/gt_isye6501/hw9/report.md

 system, and then vary the number of ID/boarding-pass checkers and personal-check queues to determine how many are needed to keep average wait times below 15 minutes.
 [If you’re using SimPy, or if you have access to a non-student version of Arena, you can use λ<sub>1</sub> = 50 to simulate a busier airport.]

+The question is basically: How many checkers and personal-checkers are needed to keep an average wait time below 15 minutes? x checkers and y personal-checkers